microsoft/CEDAR.GitHub.Collector/README.md

 Create a fork of this repository and open the GitHub.Collectors.sln solution file in Visual Studio.

-## 3. Create local.settings.json
+## 3. Create `local.settings.json`
-Create a local.settings.json file in the under the GitHub.Collectors.Functions project.
+Create a `local.settings.json` file in the under the GitHub.Collectors.Functions project.

-Find the local.settings.template.json file and copy its contents into your new local.settings.json file.
+Find the local.settings.template.json file and copy its contents into your new `local.settings.json` file.

-Add your github account identity under the key “Identity”.
+Add your GitHub account identity under the key “Identity”.

-Add a Personal Access Token associated with your github account under the key “PersonalAccessToken”.
+Add a Personal Access Token associated with your GitHub account under the key “PersonalAccessToken”.

 ## 4. Setup Azure Storage
 In [Azure](https://portal.azure.com/) create an Azure storage account where the data you will be collecting from GitHub will be saved.

-Paste the Connection String of this new storage account into your local.settings.json file under the key “AzureWebJobsStorage”.
+Paste the Connection String of this new storage account into your `local.settings.json` file under the key “AzureWebJobsStorage”.

 ## 5. Setup Application Insights
 In [Azure](https://portal.azure.com/) create an Application Insights resource where telemetry from your function executions will be sent.

-Add the Instrumentation key from this account into your local.settings.json file under the key “APPINSIGHTS_INSTRUMENTATIONKEY”.
+Add the Instrumentation key from this account into your `local.settings.json` file under the key “APPINSIGHTS_INSTRUMENTATIONKEY”.

 ## 6. Run the Azure Functions Locally with Visual Studio Code